lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 A PKI Request using the POST method is constructed as follows:

-The Content-Type header field MUST have the appropriate value from {{mime-id}}.
+The Content-Type field MUST have the appropriate value from {{mime-id}}.

-A Content-Type header field for a request:
+A Content-Type field for a request:

-> Content-Type: application/pkcs7-mime; smime-type=CMC-request; name=request.p7m
+> Content-Type: application/pkcs7-mime; smime-type=CMC-Request; name=request.p7m

 The content of the message is the binary value of the encoding of the PKI Request.